maptracker/datasciencecoursera/Rnotes.md

     [syntax highlighting][githubsyntax].
 Unfortunately this
     [does not work](https://stackoverflow.com/a/25058886) with inline
     code blocks.
-    * [Code blocks in lists][CodeBlockInList] are finicky.
+    * [Code blocks in lists][CodeBlockInList] are quite finicky.
 The leading and trailing backticks need to be at the same indent as the list item content.
+Also, it seems like you need a newline before the first set of backticks.
   * [HTML sanitization][GitHubSanitization] - You can use raw HTML
     tags, but GitHub will strip out many of the attributes for security.
 The link shows the WHITELIST structure used.
 Both